py-vcon/py-vcon/README.md

 A fair amount of the documentation is generated from the Python docs, perhaps more in the future.
 For this reason, any contibutions with additions or changed to APIs must document classes, methods and arguments with typing.
 We are a small group supporting this project.
-We cannot be sustainable without addition automated unit testing and documentation.
+We cannot be sustainable without additional automated unit testing and documentation.
 This serves you, in helping to be sure no one breaks your contribution, as well as the project.